AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

 ### Deleting a subcommittee

-1. Deleting an existing subcommittee that has one or more members assigned to it.
+1. Deleting an existing subcommittee that has one or more members assigned to it
     1. Prerequisites: As per sample data, ExcoLink contains a subcommittee "Tech" with members Alex Yeoh and David Li assigned to it.
 The subcommittee has display index 1 in the subcommittee list.
 Next, the user must switch to the subcommittee list view using `list-sc`.